darktjm/ebaz/README.md

 overlay method Xilinx describes in its wiki to program using the supplied SD card file system image from
 <https://github.com/blkf2016/ebaz4205>, I instead enabled support for
-programming thorugh sysfs.
+programming through sysfs.
 See `prgebaz` for the method I used.
 I also updated `fpgasynth` to invoke `bootgen` (from
 <https://github.com/Xilinx/bootgen>) to generate the necessary file
 format.
 I was unable to use non-Xilinx kernels, or, for that matter, Xilinx' git head, so I used `xilinx-v2022.2` from
 <https://github.com/Xilinx/linux-xlnx>.
-I think Xliinx forgot to send
+I think Xilinx forgot to send
 some things upstream.

 My grumbling; feel free to ignore
 ---------------------------------

-Probably my biggest disapppointment is that I had to resort to commercial tools for this (and Gowin support, and, more recently, even for Lattice ECP5 support).
+Probably my biggest disappointment is that I had to resort to commercial tools for this (and Gowin support, and, more recently, even for Lattice ECP5 support).
 I was under the impression that the free tools were at least mostly ready; it appears that I was misled.
 It